Reviews You Can Rely On

 Performing an actual avalanche rescue is, without a doubt, incredibly stressful.
 All of the training and practice we do is ultimately to help reduce the stress of the situation so that we can operate effectively.
 When choosing a beacon, we think it is important to find a product that is easy to use because the last thing you want to be doing in that situation is fighting with your tools.
 Although an intuitive interface is helpful, you need to spend enough time practicing with your beacon so that you understand its functions inside and out.
 While some beacons are easy to learn to use right out of the box, others require a fair amount of time with the user manual.

-We can't stress enough how important it is to read the user manual that comes with your new beacon, but still, our favorite beacons are the ones we can almost fully understand without any required reading.
+We can't stress enough how important it is to read the user manual that comes with your new beacon.
+Still, our favorite beacons are the ones we can almost fully understand without any required reading.
 Their switches are easy to operate, buttons are clearly labeled, screens are easy to read, systems are easy to navigate, and any special features are quick to learn.
-Base models – like the Barryvox and Recon X – score higher in this regard than their complex siblings, which require significantly more time to understand and practice with.
+Base models – like the Barryvox 2 and Recon X – score higher in this regard than their more complex siblings, which require significantly more time to understand and practice with.

-But when it comes to pure ease of use, it's tough to beat the straightforward direction of the Diract Voice.
-Notably, this is the only beacon currently on the market that features voice commands, which are intended to walk you through an inherently stressful situation.
-But beyond that feature, its unique switch is easy to flip, the screen is bright and easy to read, and the flagging function is front and center with a single button easily identified by a flag.
+The Ortovox Diract Voice is also notable for its straightforward interface.
+This is the only beacon currently on the market that features voice commands, designed to guide you through an inherently stressful situation.
+Beyond that unique feature, its switch is easy to flip, the screen is bright and easy to read, and the flagging function is front and center with a single button easily identified by a flag.

 All of the feature-rich pro beacons are inherently more complex, but there are a few notable differences in ease of use.
-While the Black Diamond Guide BT and Arva Neo BT Pro are both Bluetooth enabled and require connection to an app to change settings, you can access all of the settings directly on the Barryvox S. Bluetooth connectivity is nice for initial setup, but we ultimately decided we preferred the more simple approach of the Barryvox S. Since we could toggle between settings directly on the beacon, we could more easily test features in the field, allowing us the opportunity to better personalize the set up of the Barryvox S.
+While the Pieps Pro IPS and Arva Neo BT Pro are both Bluetooth-enabled and require a connection to an app to change settings, you can access all settings directly on the Barryvox S2.
+Bluetooth connectivity is nice for initial setup, but we ultimately decided we preferred the simpler approach of the Barryvox S2.
+Since we could toggle between settings directly on the beacon, we could more easily test features in the field, allowing us the opportunity to better personalize the setup of the Barryvox S2.

 avalanche beacon - a pro-level beacon like the arva neo bt pro has a more complicated...